codekansas/codekansas.github.io/_posts/2017-04-16-word-similarity-vectors.markdown

  - View Code: https://github.com/codekansas/gibberish-decoder
 ---

-This is a simple experiment in predicting a word's meaning purely from it's spelling.
-A recurrent neural network is first trained to predict word embeddings from spelling, from a subset of 2000 word-embedding pairs [trained using Glove on a Wikipedia crawl](https://nlp.stanford.edu/projects/glove/).
-This subset is filtered for common words that are at least five letters long, so a lot of words won't appear in the search results.
-Next, a new word is fed to the network to get it's word embedding.
-The nearest neighbors to that embedding are shown; these represent the words that the network thinks are closest in meaning to the presented word.
-This happens entirely in your browser using <a href="https://github.com/transcranial/keras-js">Keras JS</a>.
-Nearest neighbor decoding is done using [NumJS](https://github.com/nicolaspanel/numjs).

 <div class="ui segments">
     <div class="ui secondary header segment">
         Use a Neural Network to Infer Meaning from Gibberish